Recognizing the symptoms of ovarian cancer and uterine cancer

 "Ovarian cancer has symptoms that are subtle and vague, and often ignored or chalked up to something else," says David O. Holtz, MD, gynecologic oncologist at Main Line Health.
 "By the time symptoms become more serious, the cancer is often at an advanced stage and more difficult to treat."

 Unlike ovarian cancer, endometrial cancer (also known as uterine cancer) will often have recognizable symptoms early on.
 Endometrial cancer begins in the layer of cells that form the lining (endometrium) of the uterus.
 Sometimes called uterine cancer, it's the most common type of cancer that affects the female reproductive organs.
-With roughly 60,000 new cases of uterine cancer diagnosed every year, it's also one of the only cancers increasing in the U.S.
+With over 65,000 new cases of uterine cancer in 2023, it's also one of the only cancers increasing in the U.S.

 "Ovarian cancer ranks fifth in cancer deaths among women, accounting for more deaths than any other cancer of the female reproductive system," says Dr. Holtz.
 "But if you catch both of these cancers early, they're very treatable.
 The five-year survival rate for cancer that hasn't spread is more than 90% for ovarian and endometrial cancer."